FloBeep/Project_4_NYC_TaxiTripData/README.md

 This clearly shows some obvious clusters and outliers.
 Most trips in the data are less than 5,000 seconds long.
 However, there are many outliers and even an irregular cluster of durations above 80,000 seconds (more than 20 hours).
 This seems extremely unlikely for regular taxi traffic.

 Next, PCA was used to get an idea of these clusters.
-The PCA model indeed show clear groups or clusters of features.
+The PCA model indeed shows clear groups or clusters of features.
 Although PCA can be a little opaque (it's not clear exactly which features are being included here), it's helpful to know that these clusters exist.
 It confirms that this data is not normally distributed.

 ![1733727577263](image/README/1733727577263.png)

 Next (in `ml_2.ipynb`), we can KMeans clusters of pickup and dropoff locations.
 These look quite a bit like the island of Manhattan and the surrounding area.
 There is a very high density of point in Manhattan, although there are noticeable clusters farther away.
-These are confirmed to be local airports JFK and LaGuardia; it makes sense that cabs are driving to the airport.
+These are confirmed to be local airports JFK and LaGuardia; it makes sense that cabs drive to the airport.
 These airport clusters could be contributing to the outliers, although it does not take 20+ hours to drive to JFK from Manhattan.

 ![1733727809952](image/README/1733727809952.png)